mindsphere/mindconnect-nodejs/README.md

 ## Command Line Interface

-The full docmumentation for the command line interface can be found at
+The full documentation for the command line interface can be found at

 [![Documentation](https://img.shields.io/badge/cli-full%20documentation-%23009999.svg)](https://opensource.mindsphere.io/docs/mindconnect-nodejs/cli/index.html)

 The library comes with a command line interface which can also be installed globally.
-You can use the command line mode to upload timeseries, files and create events in the mindsphere.
+You can use the command line mode to upload timeseries, files and create events in the MindSphere.

 ```bash
 # install the library globaly if you want to use its command line interface.